Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/testing.rst

 The node_flh will produce one tiff image file per input Envisat MERIS Level 1 product.

 These files are all available in the Sandbox Hadoop distributed filesystem.
-See Hands-on exercise 8 :doc:`browse published results <browseresults>` on how to access the HDFS filesystem through the Web interface.
+See :doc:`Hands-on Exercise 8 - browse published results <../../../developer/browseresults>` on how to access the HDFS filesystem through the Web interface.

 Testing the entire workflow execution
 -------------------------------------